Amdo: Geography

-Amdo consists of all of former northeastern Tibet, including the upper reaches of the Machu or Yellow River and Lake Qinghai.
+Amdo encompasses the upper reaches of the Machu or Yellow River and Lake Qinghai.
 Its southern border is the Bayan Har Mountains.
 The area is wind-swept and tree-less, with much grass.
 Animals of the region consist of the wild yak and the kiang.
 Domesticated animals of the region consist of the domestic yak and dzo, goats, sheep, and the Mongolian horse.
+Amdo has been famous in epic story and in history as a land where splendid horses are raised and run wild.